These Sweet Potato Brownies are a fudgy, rich, and delicious treat for when you’re craving a brownie (you are, aren’t you?) but want a healthy option.

 - White Whole Wheat Flour.
 I love using white whole wheat flour in baked goods.
 It’s lighter than regular whole wheat flour but still provides the added health benefits.

 - Maple Syrup.
-Perfect for naturally sweetening the brownies.
+Perfect for naturally sweetened sweet potato brownies.

 - Unsweetened Cocoa Powder.
 For that rich and addictive chocolate flavor.